adamggibbs/slide-puzzle-solver/README.md

   - Has method that solves the puzzle with a brute force method
   - Has method that solves the puzzle with a brute force method in parallel with small parallel tasks
   - Has method that solves the puzzle with a brute force method by dividing the BFS tree into multiple smaller trees to be run in parallel
+  - Has method that solves the puzzle with a brute force method by dividing the BFS tree into multiple smaller trees to be run in parallel with pruning to avoid repeat puzzle state checks
   - Has method that prints the moves to the optimal solution of the puzzle after being solved
   - All methods are static so they can be called without an instance of the Solver class via Solver.<i>solve-method()</i>